josephfusco/angled-edges/README.md

 @include angled-edge($location, $hypotenuse, $fill, $width: 2800, $height: 100);
 ```

-The main mixin creates an svg right triangle that is encoded, set as a background image of a psuedo element, and absolutely positioned.
+The main mixin creates an svg right triangle that is encoded, set as a background image of a pseudo element, and absolutely positioned.

 ## Options